-Leadership is essential to grow in any field, work or personal, however studying leadership is something that is complicated because there are many discernments among the authors, since someones thinks it is something that is born with, or is something that is developed, or is a skill focused on one area, which make us to think that whoever found the formula to effectively impact the masses like a leader found the secret of the blue unicorn, when it doesn’t really have to be.
+Leadership is necessary to progress in any field, whether at work or in one’s personal life; however, studying leadership is difficult due to the many differing viewpoints held by the authors, who believe that it is something that is either born with or developed, or that it is a skill that is focused on a specific area, leading us to believe that whoever discovered the formula to effectively impact the masses like a leader discovered the secret of the blue unicorn, when in reality, it does not.

 “Fables and the Art of Leadership” is a book that shows you how to develop healthy and effective leadership skills in such a simple way that a child could understand it, it takes you by the hand through small stories and fables in order for you to see leadership in third person being able to reflect as the story progresses.

 He uses 8 stories from various segments of the Make-Believe neighborhood, using all kinds of elements, he teaches children with puppets and adults in songs, his interest is that it is entertaining and easy to understand information for all ages.